If you get involved with Earthwatch, familiarize yourself with our terms & conditions.

 If you wish to cancel your expedition place please inform Earthwatch as soon as possible.
 Your cancellation will be confirmed with an email from Earthwatch; you should not consider your expedition canceled until you have received this confirmation.

 If you cancel less than 90 days before your expedition start date, Earthwatch will retain 100% of your contribution.
-If you cancel 90 days or more before your expedition start date, your final payment will be refunded, but your nonrefundable deposit will be retained by Earthwatch.
-If, however, in order to earn a reduced contribution, you elected to pay in full on a nonrefundable basis and you cancel at any time before your expedition start date, you will not receive a refund.
+If you cancel 90 days or more before your expedition start date, your balance payment will be refunded, but your nonrefundable deposit* will be retained by Earthwatch.
 If you used a promotional offer when registering for your expedition, your reservation is subject to the terms and conditions of that offer.
 It is your responsibility to ensure you understand any such terms prior to signing up.

 Note: Any funds retained due to cancellation will support expedition field research and are considered a charitable donation to Earthwatch.
 Additional donations made above the minimum contribution are also nonrefundable and nontransferable and are considered a charitable gift to Earthwatch.